ASL Program

 Upper Division Courses in ASL

-Currently the Department of Linguistics also offers four upper division courses as part of its ASL Program.
+Currently the Department of Linguistics also offers the following upper division courses as part of its ASL Program.

-• ASL 320: Advanced American Sign Language Conversation.
-The prerequisite for this course is ASL 312L (or 311D) with a grade of at least a C.
+- ASL 320: Advanced American Sign Language Conversation.
+This course focuses on advanced development of conversational skills in American Sign Language, with a focus on sophiscated linguistic structures and important issues in Deaf studies.
+The course is conducted in ASL.
+The prerequisite for this course is ASL 311D (or 312L) with a grade of at least a C.

-• ASL 326(= LIN 350.3): Signed Languages/Signing Communities.
+- ASL 326(= LIN 355): Signed Languages/Signing Communities.
 This course is an introduction to the linguistics of signed languages and is taught in English (or in ASL with an interpreter providing English translations).
 There is no prerequisite for this course.
 It is not assumed that students will have taken the ASL language courses.
-This course is generally offered as a Substantial Writing Component course.
+Prior to Fall 2026, this course's LIN number was LIN 350.3.

 The offering of certain upper-division courses may vary by semester.
 ASL 357 is the only upper-division course offered every semester.
 Please keep this in mind when you are planning which courses to take for your degree plan.